ietf-scim-wg/draft-ietf-scim-cursor-pagination/draft-ietf-scim-cursor-pagination.md

 {: title="Response Attributes"}

 Cursor values are opaque; clients MUST not make assumptions about their structure.
-When the client wants to retrieve another result page for a query, it SHOULD query the same service provider endpoint with all query parameters and values being identical to the initial query with the exception of the cursor value which SHOULD be set to a `nextCursor` (or `previousCursor`) value that
+When the client wants to retrieve another result page for a query, it MUST query the same service provider endpoint with all query parameters and values being identical to the initial query with the exception of the cursor value which SHOULD be set to a `nextCursor` (or `previousCursor`) value that